TEG-Blue·Interactive tools on .com →

 • State determines capacity.
 What a person can perceive, think, feel, learn, and tolerate depends on their current state position — resource allocation, not choice.

 • The state shapes what sensory information reaches the person before deliberate thought is formed.
-The world the person perceives is already filtered.
+The filter is calibrated by Somatic Contextual Memory (M1) — the body's accumulated learning, not cognitive assessment.

-• All four states — including Safety & Openness — are temporary activations designed to return to physiological baseline.
+• All four states — including Safety & Openness — are temporary activations designed to restore Physiological Baseline.
 No state is the destination.

-• The key measure is State Flexibility — whether the nervous system can shift state and return to physiological baseline.
+• The key measure is State Flexibility — whether the nervous system can shift state and restore Physiological Baseline.
 The current state position tells you where the system is.
 State Flexibility tells you whether it can leave.

 PART 1